sherzberg/learning-aws-vpc/README.md

 This repo is used to explore AWS VPC using [Terraform](https://www.terraform.io/)

-We will explore a few different `scenarios` from [here](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Scenarios.html).
+We will explore a few different `AWS scenarios` from [here](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Scenarios.html).

 Scenario 1